MaxTheMan-1216/Webtechnologies/README.md

 - connecting a React frontend to a Django backend
 - applying good project structure and development practices

-The project is developed iteratively, with an emphasis on learning and understanding each step of the implementation.
+The project is was originally started on my school account, but I decided to import the still **work in progress** code to my main account.

 ---